aberbenni/grails-angular-scaffolding/readme.md

 ### Templating

-The deafult theme uses [Twitter Bootstrap](http://www.getbootstrap.com) but if you like to use your theme you can customize it following instruction of[Grails Platform UI Theme](http://platform-ui.org/doc/latest/guide/themes.html).
+The deafult theme uses [Twitter Bootstrap](http://www.getbootstrap.com) but if you like to use your theme you can customize it following instruction of [Grails Platform UI Theme](http://platform-ui.org/doc/latest/guide/themes.html).

 ## How it works